-Since its first appearance, some critics have rejected the language of the “melting pot.”
-To them, freedom meant, most fundamentally, the freedom to be oneself, with all one’s differences and particularities.
+Since the first appearance of the language of the “melting pot,” some critics have rejected the term.
+To these critics, freedom meant, most fundamentally, the freedom to be oneself, with all one’s differences and particularities.
 In the wake of the most intensive decades of massive immigration to America that brought an unprecedented diversity of people to American shores, there were those who argued that the distinctive ways of immigrant communities did not need to be melted down or stripped away for them to become Americans.

-To be sure, immigrant groups must be loyal to certain democratic principles but, within those constraints, Kallen argues, there is no reason that immigrant peoples should not be able to maintain their identities, cultural expressions, religious beliefs, and even languages.
+Kallen argues that although immigrant groups must be loyal to certain democratic principles, within those constraints, there is no reason that immigrant peoples should not be able to maintain their identities, cultural expressions, religious beliefs, and even languages.
 In his 1916 essay, “The Meaning of Americanism,” he wrote: “Democracy involves, not the elimination of differences, but the perfection and conservation of differences.
 It aims, through Union, not at uniformity, but at variety, at a one out of many, as the dollars say in Latin, and a many in one.
 It involves a give and take between radically different types, and a mutual respect and mutual cooperation based on mutual understanding.”
 This is, indeed, his vision of cultural pluralism: the consensus of different cultures to recognize and respect one another, to communicate with one another, to work together if possible, and to agree to peacefully disagree if not.
 Kallen wrote primarily of America’s ethnic groups, but his views apply equally to the religious communities so often the bearers of ethnic or cultural identities.

 Kallen describes cultural pluralism as a “symphony.”
 America, he argued, should not try to become homogenous, singing in unison.
 Rather, it should be “a multiplicity in a unity, an orchestration of mankind.”
 As in a symphony, each instrument sounds on its own, in harmony but not in imitation of the others.
 The instruments together, sounding in harmony and not in unison is, in Kallen’s view, the true expression of the American ideal.
 “But the question is,” he poses, “do the dominant classes in America want such a society?”